To prevent unauthorized domains from using your search engines, access is restricted by default so only whitelisted domains can use them.

 Doofinder enables your main domain by default and *.doofinder.com

-Say you own a search engine for an e-commerce website accessible at https://www.mysafeshop.com
+Say you own a Search Engine for an eCommerce website accessible at https://www.mysafeshop.com

-is whitelisted inside Allowed Domains.
+is whitelisted inside Authorized Domains.

 If you want your users to search in www.mysafeshop.com